Skip to main content

 CTEs, Joins, and Subsearches

-When a single pipeline is not enough, LynxDB supports Common Table Expressions (CTEs), the JOIN command, APPEND, and MULTISEARCH for combining data from multiple sources or running multi-step analysis.
+When a single pipeline is not enough, LynxDB supports let-bound Common Table Expressions (CTEs), the join stage, and union for combining data from multiple sources or running multi-step analysis.

 Common Table Expressions (CTEs)